 Gender is prescribed by social order.
 My body acts this script without noticing.
 The question is if our bodies need this script.

-The question is if we can free the body, to accept the body and to see the body as an entity that ‘acts’ and ‘feels’ rather than ‘is’.
+Can we free the body from labels and also see the body as an entity that ‘acts’ and ‘feels’ rather than ‘is’?

 We are so used to looking at bodies that we forget how it feels when our skin touches the earth.
 How our body feels when we take on certain body positions.
-And how we feel if we are just into the act of doing, instead of looking.
+When we are just into the act of doing instead of looking.

-So that’s what I started doing.
+So that’s what I did.
 Positioning my body and investigating how that feels.
 Because I work with analog camera’s, it really gave me the freedom to first feel and then look.